alexwing/deck.gl-demo-visualization-test/README.md

 * Try some other ArcLayer, HexagonLayer, GridCellLayer components, etc
 * To be able to select the layers to be displayed and to zoom into the scope of each one.
-* Create the widget grouped by continents that indicates the test using CARTO SQL API.

 Test app in http://deckgl.aaranda.es/